lowankim/lowankim/README.md

 </div>

 <p float="center" align="middle">
-  <i>"Never lose curiosity because there's so much more to life if you stay curious."</i>
+  <i>"Never lose curiosity because curiosity is one of the great secrets of happiness."</i>
 </p>

 <h3>🙋🏻‍♂️ About Me</h3>